 Professor David Gadsby FRS

-David Gadsby is a cell physiologist who is renowned for his work on the proteins found in cell membranes.
+David Gadsby was a cell physiologist who was renowned for his work on the proteins found in cell membranes.
 Such proteins typically act as pumps or channels that move substances in or out of cells.
 Although initially considered to be unrelated entities, David’s work overturned this view to suggest that these two types of conduit are more closely related.

 Patrick A Gerschel Family Professor and Head, Laboratory of Cardiac and Membrane Physiology, Rockefeller University